G-12.0000

 Presbytery Boundaries.
 Each

-entity having one vote.
-The
+entity having one vote, (one vote

-Assembly shall appoint
+Assembly shall appoint seven

 Committee Members, and

-Primary Synod (Westminster
+each Primary Synod (Westminster

-Auburn). shall appoint 7
+and Auburn). shall each, appoint

-Committee Members each, to
+seven Committee Members, to

 represent their Primary